Parents' Guide to North by Northwest

 Our review:

-Sure to entertain viewers with even the most diverse of tastes, the film is a true cinematic pleasure with an impressive pedigree.
-North by Northwest is consistently light and comic.
-Some sort of silly comment or joke relieves even the tensest scene.
-Cary Grant is superb as Thornhill.
-The character demands large tonal shifts, from mama's boy to suave sophisticate, from terrified man on the run to indignant pawn of the government, and Grant pulls it all off convincingly.
-Eve Kendall (Eva Marie Saint) is a perfect foil for Thornhill's man under pressure.
-She's cool and mysterious, leaving Thornhill unsure of whether to trust her for much of their time together.
+Sure to entertain viewers with a wide range of tastes, the film is a true cinematic pleasure with an impressive pedigree.
+North by Northwest is consistently light and comic, with some sort of silly comment or joke relieving even the tensest scenes.
+Grant is superb as Roger, a character who demands large tonal shifts, from "mama's boy" to suave sophisticate, from terrified man on the run to indignant pawn of the government.
+Grant pulls it all off convincingly, and Saint is the perfect foil—her Eve is cool and mysterious, leaving Roger unsure of whether to trust her for much of their time together.

 Movie Details